bitfinity-network/canister-sdk/ic-helpers/src/stable/README.md

 ```rs
 pub struct StableBTreeMap<M: Memory, K: Storable, V: Storable>
 ```
 * StableBTreeMap is a data structure built on stable memory that implements most of the methods of BTreeMap.
-And it comes with an allocator, the allocator will store the meta data of itself and the data in the map in stable memory through the four methods of the structure `M`
+And it comes with an allocator, so StableBTreeMap can complete the addressing very well by itself.
+* `M` is required to implement the `Memory` trait, so it has four methods for manipulating memory, and StableBTreeMap interacts with memory through `M`'s four methods.
+* Therefore, when `M` is `Rc<RefCell<Vec<u8>>>`, we can easily perform unit testing locally, when `M` is `Ic0StableMemory`, the StableBTreeMap can run in the canister wasm environment.
-* When `M` is `Ic0StableMemory`, this StableBTreeMap will occupy the entire stable memory, because the methods of Ic0StableMemory are to directly call the system API.
+* When `M` is `Ic0StableMemory`, this StableBTreeMap will occupy the entire stable memory, because the methods of `Ic0StableMemory` are to directly call the system API.
 If we create another structure, both of them will overwrite each other's data and destroy the whole state.

 ```rs
 #[derive(Clone, Copy, Default)]